 Dirty Old Man/Dirty Old Woman: During a party, a "clingy octogenarian" whose gender is undisclosed may dance with you, and keeps groping your rear.

-Discriminate and Switch: In a storylet, someone mentions "a large gentleman with a muddy complexion, if you know what I mean", but the player character automatically thinks "Clay Man".
+Discriminate and Switch: Subverted in a storylet, someone mentions "a large gentleman with a muddy complexion, if you know what I mean", but the player character automatically thinks "Clay Man".

 Dissimile: Fighting a spider council is compared to fighting an elephant.
 A poisonous elephant.
 A poisonous elephant which can spit spiders.